Did you know?

-Premier beaches in Durban include the bodyboarding hotspot, North Beach, and swimmers' delight, South Beach, while Bay of Plenty and Dairy offer top surfing breaks.
+Premier beaches in Durban include bodyboarding hotspot, North Beach, and swimmers' delight, South Beach, while Bay of Plenty and Dairy are top surfing breaks.
 Swimming takes place at all of these beaches, closer inshore.

-Addington Beach, close to the harbour entrance at the southern end of Durban Bay, is more protected, which means the smaller waves and a flatter contour make this the ideal spot to learn how to surf.
+Addington Beach, close to the harbour entrance at the southern end of Durban Bay, is more protected which means smaller waves and a flatter contour that lends itself to learning how to surf.

 Travel tips & Planning info